Bipartite causal inference with interference, time series data, and a random network: Additional Simulations

 \subsection{Analysis of tuning parameters}

+Following the simulation study in this section, we consider two additional choices of the algorithmic parameters $(\delta,\delta',\epsilon)$ per simulation.
+The ``strict'' choice of algorithmic parameters corresponds to $(\delta,\delta',\epsilon) = (0,0.05,2)$ imposing tight constraints on time and covariates, and the ``loose'' choice of algorithmic parameters $(\delta,\delta',\epsilon) = (2,0.1,6)$ corresponds to looser constraints.

-Following the simulation study in \cref{subsec:single-simu}, we consider two additional choices of the algorithmic parameters $(\delta,\delta',\epsilon)$ per simulation: $(0,0.05,2)$ and $(2,0.1,6)$.
-In \cref{tab:sims_tuning}, we compare the performance of tuning either $(\delta,\epsilon)$ that correspond to tuning parameters of time, or $\delta'$ that is a tuning parameter for the measured covariates in comparison to the default setting $(\delta,\delta',\epsilon)=(2,0.05,6)$ (which is shown in \cref{tab:sims_single}).
+The results for the immediate effect are shown in \cref{tab:sims_tuning}, along with the results based on the default setting $(\delta,\delta',\epsilon)=(2,0.05,6)$ (the results for which are also shown in \cref{tab:sims_single}).
+Comparing the results under the strict and default values allows us to investigate the impact of $(\delta,\epsilon)$ that correspond to tuning parameters of time, while comparing the results under the default and loose values allows us to investigate the impact of $\delta'$ that is a tuning parameter for the measured covariates.
+For brevity, we focus on the immediate effect estimates.

 Some conclusions from this comparison are discussed in \cref{subsec:additional_simulation}.
-Here, we also point out that, even though Matching 1-2 performed best under sparse scenarios in \cref{tab:sims_single}, when $(\delta,\epsilon)$ are small, Matching 1-2 is no longer best.
-That is because the tight constraints exclude many possible 1-2 pairs, and the proportion of exposed time points that are matched is almost half of that of 1-1 or 1-1/2 matching strategies, resulting in large variability for the matching 1-2 estimator.
+Here, we also point out that, even though the estimator based on the \texttt{1-2} algorithm performed best under sparse scenarios in \cref{tab:sims_single}, when $(\delta,\epsilon)$ are small under strict tuning parameters, this approach no longer performs best.
+That is because of the large variability for the corresponding \texttt{1-2} estimator since the number of available unexposed time periods to form matches is smaller and the proportion of matched exposed time points is almost half of that based on the \texttt{1-1} or \texttt{1-1/2} algorithms.

 \if{

 }\fi